czhangy/UCLA-Core/Upper-Divs/CS-118/Projects/Project-2/assignment.md

 To run your router, you will need to run in parallel two commands: Mininet process that emulates network topology and your router app.
 For ease of debugging, can run them in `screen` (or `tmux`) environments or simply in separate SSH sessions:

+*   Make sure openvswitch is running in your container.
+If it is not running, execute the following command:

+          service openvswitch-switch start

 *   To run Mininet network emulation process

           ./run.py
           ...
           mininet>

+*   Before you run your router, you need to run a pox script at the background using the following command:

+          python2.7 -u /opt/pox/pox.py --verbose ucla_cs118 &

 *   To run your router

           #